All Episodes

 I am serious about this.

-I uh made this suggestion in the last hour, and I want to cement this and drive it home.
+I made this suggestion in the last hour, and I want to cement this and drive it home.

 In New Orleans and Louisiana, we've had liberal domination, liberal rule for 60 years, generation after generation.

-We've had the first black president in the nation's history uh for eight years in the 90s, had the smartest and brightest first lady history of the country, at the same time we had the first black president.
+We had the smartest and brightest first lady in the history of the country at the same time we had the first black president.

-We had uh Democrat governors and Democrat mayors, we've had two Democrat senators.
+We had Democrat governors and Democrat mayors.

-Uh it's been it's been all Democrat, all liberal all the time down there.
+It's been all Democrat, all liberal all the time down there.

-Uh there was certainly no racism.
+There was certainly no racism.

-Uh I mean, there were there's no utopia.
+I mean, there's no utopia.

-Uh there was there was no utopia.
+There was no utopia.

 Everybody will be happy.

-Uh and yet uh you need no affirmative action.
+And yet, you need no affirmative action.

-I mean, you need no racial set-asides because the population of New Orleans was 75-80% uh African American, and yet, and yet, look what we see.
+I mean, you need no racial set-asides because the population in New Orleans was 75-80% African-American.

 Now, if we are going to seriously examine failures, do we need to examine the failure of Democrat Party liberalism?

-Unchecked, unchecked, no opposition.
+Unchecked, no opposition.

 I mean, do whatever they wanted to do.